aubreyrjones/mutagen/README.md

 ------------------

-You can manually build full playbooks from their sections using OpenOffice, but if you're doing it a lot, it's potentially easier to use the included Makefile.
+You can manually build full playbooks from their sections using LibreOffice.
+But if you're doing it a lot, it's potentially easier to use the included Makefile.

+On Ubuntu, you'll need LibreOffice installed plus `sudo apt install build-essential poppler-utils`.
+You can then build the core and example playbooks with just `make` in the project directory.

+You can add your own game to be built by putting it in a `mutation` subdirectory with a Makefile called `all.mk`.
+You can define your own targets in `all.mk` that build your custom playbooks using the pattern established in the main Makefile.

+I haven't tested it on Windows, but you should be able to edit the top of the Makefile to point at your `soffice.exe` executable and whatever command line tool you're using to concatenate PDF documents.
+I don't know what tool concatenates PDF on Windows--I only play videogames on Windows.

-Honestly?
-It's pretty easy to figure out if you know `make` a little bit and read the comments, and it's probably impossible to figure out if you don't know `make`.
+It's pretty easy to figure out the build if you know `make` a little bit and read the comments, and it's probably impossible to figure out if you don't know `make`.
 Teaching `make` is beyond the scope of this text.
 If it looks like gibberish to you, ask your techy friends if